kmjhyn/NLP-Short-Text-Sentiment-Analysis/README.md

 # NLP-Short-Text-Sentiment-Analysis

-Repo for NLP Project on Short Text Analysis for Sentiment Evaluation\
+This is the repo for NLP Project on **Short Text Analysis for Sentiment Evaluation**\
-Short explanation
+The overarching framework of our project involves several key stages: 1) identifying and pre-processing raw data, 2) developing an optimal model using machine learning algorithms for dataset classification, 3) building a model based on BERT for dataset classification, and 4) evaluating and comparing the performance and results derived from analyzing short, unstructured texts 5) adding features and visualizations for better user interface and comprehensive understanding of sentiment analysis.

 ## File and Folder List
 1. **Code**